English nouns: Countability and number

 Common nouns may be divided into count nouns and non-count nouns.
 English nouns typically have both count and non-count senses, though for a given noun one sense typically dominates.
 For example, apple is usually countable (two apples), but it also has a non-count sense (e.g., this pie is full of apple).
 When discussing different types of something, a count form is available for almost any noun (e.g., This shop carries many cheeses. = "many types of cheese").

 Non-count nouns denote things that, when put together, remain the same thing.
 For example, if I have luggage and you give me more luggage, I still just have luggage.
 Count nouns fail this test: if you have an apple, and I give you more apple or more apples, you no longer just have an apple.

 Modern English marks a division between singular and plural number.
 (Old English pronouns also marked the dual number.)
 Singular number restricts the denotation of the noun to the set of singularities.
 Plural number is often said to mean more than one, but, in fact, it restricts the denotation of the noun to the set of non-singularities.
 That is, in English, plural nouns are appropriate for quantities denoted by all the real numbers, including 0 and other quantities smaller than 1, except exactly ±1.

+Some nouns are plural only (also known as plural tantum), many of which are non-count.
+These include those formed from -ing verbs such as makings meaning roughly `potential'; nouns having to do with compensation, such as dues, earnings, and wages; expressions of feelings, such as condolences, regards, and thanks; and various others, including alms, credentials, genitals, heads (on a coin), looks, reams, etc. Some, such as cattle and police, do not have any plural morphology.

 The semantic number and grammatical number of a particular NP may not match.
 For example, with collective nouns such as committee, which denote a unit composed of multiple individuals, agreement can either be singular because the noun is morphologically singular (e.g., The committee has not yet come to a decision) or plural because it is semantically plural (e.g.,The committee have not yet come to a decision).
+Conversely, the morphological plural does not always call for plural agreement, as in sports is a microcosm of society.